blzsaa/wy-space/README.md

   - its marked as a single number, saying which minute is it, counting from midnight
     - e.g. 0 is 00:00
     - e.g. 62 is 01:02
+- **bandwidth of a ground station** supports 30 minutes of total downlink if in every minute of that 30 minutes the total downlink is less or equal than the bandwidth.

 | NAME | STRENGTH | START TIME | END TIME |